Fix: Application made too many requests (Error 0x80860010)

 Get-AppxPackage -allusers *WindowsStore* | Foreach {Add-AppxPackage -DisableDevelopmentMode -Register “$($_.InstallLocation)\AppXManifest.xml”}

-11. Run the System on Safe Mode
+11. Run Windows in Safe Mode

 Opening System Configuration